Gowdru Hotel: Production

 The film is a remake of the Malayalam film Ustad Hotel (2012) and features newcomer Rachan Chandra, Vedhika, and Prakash Raj in the lead roles.
 The film was adapted to suit the Kannada audience.
 The film was shorter than the Malayalam original.
 Anant Nag was cast to play a role in the film.
 While the Malayalam film featured biriyani, this film featured mudde.

 Soundtrack

-This film marks the Kannada debut of Tamil music composer Yuvan Shankar Raja.
+This film marks the Kannada debut of Tamil music composer Yuvan Shankar Raja (his previous Kannada albums were remakes).

 Release

 The Times of India gave the film a rating of two-and-a-half out of five stars and stated that "Go ahead, watch it if you want to check out an okay effort that is nearly salvaged in the second half".